-While the second drug trial is wrapping up, PRF is working to set up / finalize a third drug trial that Carly would participate in.
 We need your help.
-Your donations help to fund the drug trials where progeria kids gather from around the world to receive medicines and be evaluated.
-Like us, they are providing tissue samples, medical charts, information and daily measurements to PRF so that they can be the nucleus of information and keep researchers across the globe working on a cure.
-Additionally, we have received information and support from PRF that no doctors could possibly provide.
-This information was not available 5 or even 2 years ago!
-With science and technology today, the PRF team is utilizing every resource possible while it speeds toward a cure.
+In addition to local research efforts and family support, your donations help to fund the drug trials where Progeria kids travel to Boston, Massachusetts from around the world to receive medicines and be evaluated.
+Like us, they are providing tissue samples, medical charts, information and daily measurements to PRF so that researchers around the globe can keep working on a cure.
+With science and technology advancements, the PRF team is utilizing every resource possible while it speeds toward a cure.